Are You a Time Thief?

 Time is one of the most important—if not the most important—resources to me; God knows I wasted enough of it the first half of my life; I’ve got a lot of catching up to do in the second half (assuming, of course, I even have a second half left…)

-In fact, stoic philosopher Seneca addresses this in his renowned essay On The Shortness of Life:
+And stoic philosopher Seneca addresses the tragedy of wasted time in his renowned essay On The Shortness of Life (you can download the free ebook here):

 “Were all the geniuses of history to focus on this single theme, they could never fully express their bafflement at the darkness of the human mind.
 No person would give up even an inch of their estate, and the slightest dispute with a neighbor can mean hell to pay; yet we easily let others encroach on our lives—worse, we often pave the way for those who will take it over.
 No person hands out their money to passersby, but to how many do each of us hand out our lives!
 We’re tight-fisted with property and money, yet think too little of wasting time, the one thing about which we should all be the toughest misers.”